fotober

 • Cool Light (5000K - 6500K): Ideal for modern, minimalist interiors, this lighting accurately reflects colors and contributes to a clean, fresh look.

-Choosing the right color temperature can enhance the overall feel of your property photos.
+Selecting the right color temperature for lighting can greatly enhance the overall feel of your real estate photos and ensure they effectively represent the property.

 1.2.
 Natural vs. Artificial Light: When and How to Use Them

-Natural light adds authenticity and warmth to real estate photos.
-It’s most effective during the golden hours shortly after sunrise or just before sunset when the sunlight is soft and inviting.
-Window light offers directional illumination, which is perfect for highlighting room layouts and adding depth.
+Natural light adds authenticity and warmth to real estate photos, making spaces feel inviting.
+It’s most effective during the golden hours shortly after sunrise or just before sunset, when the sunlight is soft and warm.
+Window light offers directional illumination, perfect for highlighting room layouts and adding depth to property photos.

 Natural vs Artificial Light